hunzhiwange/queryphp/frontend/README.md

-﻿# QueryPHP-Vue #
+# QueryPHP-Vue #

-This can help php development to use QueryPHP.
+This will help php developer to use QueryPHP.

 This project is base on [VueThink](https://github.com/honraytech/VueThink)、[VueElementAdmin](https://github.com/PanJiaChen/vue-element-admin)、[IViewAdmin](https://github.com/iview/iview-admin)，thanks